mrdoob/three.js/threejs/lessons/threejs-optimize-lots-of-objects.md

 -  const boxWidth = 1;
 -  const boxHeight = 1;
 -  const boxDepth = 1;
--  const geometry = new THREE.BoxBufferGeometry(boxWidth, boxHeight, boxDepth);
+-  const geometry = new THREE.BoxGeometry(boxWidth, boxHeight, boxDepth);
 -  // make it so it scales away from the positive Z axis
 -  geometry.applyMatrix4(new THREE.Matrix4().makeTranslation(0, 0, 0.5));